In the animal model, CBG was a very successful candidate for muscle building with cannabis.

 While the science behind how CBG may prevent muscle wasting is still under investigation, looking at the effect CBG has on CB-receptors offers some clues.

-It is known that making new muscles and increasing muscle size involves cannabinoid signaling.
-Namely, it has been reported that muscle growth is associated with the down-regulation of CB1 in human skeletal muscle.
+Cannabinoid signaling is involved in making new muscles and increasing muscle size.
+This means that the endocannabinoid system is involved.
+Namely, muscle growth is associated with the down-regulation of CB1 in human skeletal muscle.
 This down-regulation is caused by the receptors becoming less responsive.
-Interestingly, preventing binding to the CB1 receptor (which is the probable mechanisms of CBD) results in greater muscle growth through increased protein synthesis (in vitro).
+Interestingly, as proof of this interaction, when researchers prevent binding of cannabinoids to the CB1 receptor, greater muscle growth occurs.

-Alternatively, CBG may mediate this increase in appetite by its activity as a highly potent agonist of α2-adrenoceptors.
-In support of this, it has been shown that stimulation of α2-adrenoceptors in the region of the brain called hypothalamic paraventricular nucleus increases appetite in well-fed rats.
+Alternatively, CBG may cause an increase in appetite by stimulating α2-adrenoceptors.
+In support of this, it has been shown that stimulation of α2-adrenoceptors in the region of the brain, called hypothalamic paraventricular nucleus, increases appetite in well-fed rats.

 The possibility that CBG’s ability to stimulate appetite and build muscle through direct or indirect interaction with t receptors in the endocannabinoid system needs further study.
 This non-psychoactive phytocannabinoid may represent a novel therapeutic option for patients with muscle wasting, and it may even have benefit for muscle training.